charbelk07/SVG_LOGO_MAKER/README.md

   - [CONTRIBUTION](#contribution)

   ## Installation
-  Please Run the following commands to install node_modules and Inquirer.
+  Please Run the following commands to install node_modules and Inquirer and jest packages.
   1. npm install
   2. npm inquirer
+  3. npm i jest

   ## Usage
     Please check the following video that walks you through how to use the app.